AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Select the [!UICONTROL **Report destination**] tab.

-1. In the [!UICONTROL **Account**] field, use the drop-down menu to select the new SFTP account that you created.
+1. In the [!UICONTROL **Account**] field, use the drop-down menu to select the new SFTP destination that you created.

 1. In the [!UICONTROL **Location**] field, use the drop-down menu to select the location in the SFTP account.

 1. Select [!UICONTROL **Save changes**].

- For more detailed informationm see [Edit requests](/help/export/data-warehouse/data-warehouse-requests-manage.md#edit-requests) in [Manage Data Warehouse requests](/help/export/data-warehouse/data-warehouse-requests-manage.md).
+ For more detailed information, see [Edit requests](/help/export/data-warehouse/data-warehouse-requests-manage.md#edit-requests) in [Manage Data Warehouse requests](/help/export/data-warehouse/data-warehouse-requests-manage.md).

-## Step 4: Update your firewall settings
+### Step 4: Update your firewall settings

-SFTP uses port 22.
-Update your firewall settings to allow inbound connections from Adobe's IP ranges on port 22.
+1. (Required) Update your firewall settings to allow inbound connections from Adobe's IP ranges on port 22.

+   Port 22 is the standard port for SFTP connections.

+2. (Recommended) Remove old FTP-specific rules, such as allowing inbound connections on port 21.

    FTP uses port 21, plus a range of additional ports for data transfer.
-As a security best practice, you should eventually remove old FTP-specific rules (such as allowing inbound connections on port 21).
+As a security best practice, you should eventually remove this unnecessary access through your firewall.

+### Step 5: Rotate the passphrase on the upgraded SFTP server

+After upgrading an FTP server to SFTP, you must also rotate the SFTP passphrase, as described in the following section, [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).

-## Step 5: Rotate your SFTP passphrase
+## Rotate your SFTP passphrase

 An SFTP passphrase is used in the event that the SSH connection fails.

 Rotate the SFTP passphrase soon after upgrading from FTP to SFTP.
-It should also be rotated periodically <!--how often?-->thereafter.
+It should also be rotated on a regular schedule< **_How often?_** >.

 1. Contact Adobe Customer Care to get a new passphrase.

-1. What next?
+1. < **_What next?_** >